erikat21/LoL-First-Achievements-Project/README.md

 relationship between multiple variables and finally grouped data to examine aggregate statistics.
 ### Univariate Analysis
+For this analysis I created a new column that contains the total number of first achievements a team gained during the match.
+The plot below shows the distribution from 0-6 total first achievements that teams can gain for their side in a match.
+It appears like it is more rare to achieve all 6 but more common to achieve 1.
+This could give some insight to team strategy and the importance of gaining achievements to the outcome.
 <iframe
 	src = "assets/Univariate_plot.html"
 	width = "800"